 Japan approves Gilead Sciences' remdesivir as COVID-19 drug

-TOKYO, May 7 (Reuters) - Japan has approved Gilead Sciences Inc's GILD.O remdesivir as a treatment for COVID-19, the health ministry said on Thursday, making it the country's first officially authorised drug for the disease.
+TOKYO, May 7 (Reuters) - Japan has approved Gilead Sciences Inc's GILD.O remdesivir as a treatment for COVID-19, the health ministry said on Thursday, making it the country's first officially authorized drug for the coronavirus disease.

-Japan reached the decision just three days after the U.S. drugmaker had filed for approval.
+Japan reached the decision just three days after the U.S. drugmaker filed for fast-track approval for the treatment.

+Remdesivir will be give to patients with severe COVID-19 symptoms, a Japanese health ministry official said at a press briefing.
+With no other approved treatments for COVID-19, interest in the drug is growing around the world.

 Remdesivir was granted authorisation last week by the U.S. Food and Drug Administration for emergency use for the disease caused by the coronavirus.